How to Read CSV File in Excel (5 Quick Tricks)

 using text to columns feature to read csv file in Excel

-• In Convert Text to Columns Wizard – Step 1 of 3 wizard, you have to choose the Delimited data type.
+• In Convert Text to Columns Wizard – Step 1 of 3 wizard, select the Delimited data type.

 step 1 of 3 of Convert Text to Columns wizard

-• Then, (in Step 2 of 3), pick the Comma as Delimiters.
+• In Step 2 of 3, pick the Comma as Delimiters.

 step 2 of 3 of Convert Text to Columns wizard

-Note: If you have the other space delimiters, choose that instead of the Comma.
+Note: If you have a different space delimiter, choose that instead of the Comma.

 • Give the range of the Destination cell (in this case, we selected cell B4).